bscpaz/nginx-node-mysql/README.md

-<h1 align="center">Environment with Nginx, Node and MySql database</h1>
+<h1 align="center">Environment with Nginx, NodeJS and MySql database</h1>
 <p align="center">This is the second challenger of FullCycle course - Docker module</p>

 ### Objective:
-<p>Create a docker-compose file that has 3 services: nginx, node and MySql database. <br>Then expose only nginx and make node to save and retrieve data from database.</p>
+<p>Create a docker-compose file that has 3 services: Nginx, NodeJS and MySql database. <br>Then expose only Nginx and make NodeJS to save and retrieve data from database.</p>

 #### How to use the image:
 ```console